rexml BaseParser uses instance_eval unnecessarily on listener add

 This can be safely backported to any Ruby version and has no visible behavior change.

-Updated by ayumin (Ayumu AIZAWA) over 8 years ago
+Updated by ayumin (Ayumu AIZAWA) about 9 years ago

 - Status changed from Open to Closed

 - % Done changed from 0 to 100

 This issue was solved with changeset r34202.